terrisage/GettingAndCleaningData/README.md

 The CodeBook contains information about the original dataset, variables (including units) in the data, information about summary choices, and information about the experimental study design used.

+## tidydata.txt

+The tidy dataset is written to the tidydata.txt file and contains subject identifier (ID), activity (e.g, walking), measurement (descriptive variable of the measurement collected), and mean for the measurement.